florinutz/pim-vagrant/README.md

 # pim-vagrant
 A simple helper for symfony apps and, in particular, PIM

 First make sure you have enough RAM for the install.
-4G should be enough though. https://github.com/akeneo/pim-community-standard#create-a-akeneo-pim-project-with-composer
+4G should be ridiculously enough, and you can reduce it after the composer install from Vagrantfile if needed. https://github.com/akeneo/pim-community-standard#create-a-akeneo-pim-project-with-composer

 ```